Coldcard/firmware/docs/security-model.md

 If any other parts of flash---beyond the normal upgradable firmware area---have also been corrupted, this process will not work and the unit will be a brick.

+On the COLDCARD Q, only the top slot (A) is supported for this operation.

 ## Flash ECC (Error Detection/Correction Codes)